How to Make Your Own Epoxy Shower Walls

 Mix up Quick Coat at a 1:1 mix ratio thoroughly.
 Add a metallic powder or epoxy dye to color your epoxy as desired.
 Apply 2 oz per sq ft of quick coat to panel.

 Apply fiberglass mesh to the shower panel over Quick Coat.
 Use scissors or a utility knife to cut the mesh to size.
 Use a squeegee or a Bondo spreader to evenly coat the Fiberglass Mesh backing over the foam panel.

 If necessary, glue two foam panels together with Quick Coat.
 Use Tyvek tape or 3 mil plastic underneath the foam to keep panels from sticking to your table.

 Step 7: Apply Mesh and Quick Coat to Seamed Panels

-Apply thickened Quick Coat to the fiberglass mesh to strengthen the foam to prepare for the color coat of epoxy.
+Once the base layer of Quick Coat has cured, apply another coat of Quick Coat tinted to desired color to the fiberglass mesh to strengthen the foam to prepare for the color coat of epoxy.

 Step 8: Prime the Shower

 You’ll need to get the shower area ready for epoxy shower wall panels.
 We recommend using our epoxy undercoat and then letting it dry for 24 hours.